PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 Because a clear message sells a product.
 That's what disciplines marketers do.
 They take the world through an exercise in memorization.
 Amatuers speak their minds.

+Day 27: Use Story to Engage Customers

+The only tool known to man to spot people from daydreaming is story.
+...within minutes we have to know what the character wants.
+We've got to define some kind of problem the character is struggling with.
+The problem is the key.
+If we don't define the problem, people will stop paying attention.
+Heroes don't take action unless they are challenged by the guide to do so.
+The story teller must paint a picture of what life looks like if everything goes well.
+...happen to our hero, the storyu is dull and boring.
+Something must be potentially won or lost or the story won't engage the audience.